-"Om ah Hum" is a well-known Buddhist mantra,
+"Om ah Hum" is a well-known Buddhist

-following is a basic explanation.
+The following is a basic explanation.

-The Tibetan Buddhist Chant of
+The Tibetan Buddhist Chant

-Blessing frequently precedes the recitation of other mantras.
+frequently precedes the recitation of other mantras.

 of any trinity.
 In Buddhism the most common found trinity is that of Body

 (kaya), Sound or Speech (vak) and Spirit or Mind (citta).
 The perfect state

 of being of each of these three bodies is symbolized by the three words

 of Om a Hum.
 The Body is not only the physical body of man but also the

 entire material dimension of the individual.
 The Sound is the life energy

 of the Body, known as prana.
-The Spirit is the reason and that what is behind the reason.
+The Spirit is the reason and that what is behind

-a little closer to those three words, we can say
+Looking a little closer to those three words, we can say

-that Om is the primal vibration out of which all things came forth and into which all things
+that Om is the primal vibration out of which all things came forth and into

-the same time Om is the quintessence of the universe.
+At the same time Om is the quintessence of the universe.
 It is the highest

 expression of consciousness.
 Ah is the symbol of the primal state of the